The STEM skills gap is costing UK businesses £1.5 billion a year.

-In this whitepaper, we provide actionable guidance, insights, and expertise to support STEM businesses in creating a sustainable Early Talent strategy.
+In this whitepaper, we provide actionable guidance, insights, and expertise to support STEM businesses in bridging the skills gap through Early Talent.

 Alongside providing strategic advice for Early Talent programmes, we delve behind the priorities, motivations and needs of early talent groups entering the talent market today.